Myths About Homelessness

 While the rate of drug and alcohol use is higher among those experiencing homelessness than the general population, research indicates that only 38% of people use alcohol, and even fewer (26%) use other types of drugs.

-The experience of homelessness itself may also contribute to a person’s use of substances.
-The stress of trying to survive without permanent shelter may lead people to turn to alcohol and drugs as a coping mechanism.
+Not having a home may also contribute to a person’s use of substances.
+The stress of trying to survive without permanent shelter can lead people to turn to alcohol and drugs as a coping mechanism.

 You can read more about the connection between homelessness and addiction here.